Hard money is often misunderstood.

 Hard money comes down to a simple tradeoff:

-in exchange for - Speed, flexibility, and certainty
+Higher short-term cost in exchange for speed, flexibility, and certainty.

 The key question isn’t: “Is this cheaper than a bank loan?”